adrialemany/g1man/camera/README.md

 4. This Python client connects to the robot's IP address, subscribes to the ZMQ streams, and renders the video in a low-latency Tkinter GUI.
 5. The server also captures real-time audio from the USB webcam microphone (Logitech C270) and streams it via Port 6003.
 6. The client features a TTS (Text-To-Speech) panel, allowing users to send text strings that the robot will play through its internal speakers.
+7. If using mujoco, use its own client.
+There's no "mujoco server" since it's not needed.
+See how to run the simulation in the mujoco subdirectory.

 ## Prerequisites
 To run the client, you need Python 3 and the following dependencies: